 Are There Dietary Changes That Can Help With Recovery?

 After surgery, a patient may return to their normal dietary routine.
 There are no secret foods to help with the healing process, although drinking a lot of liquids can help your body recover from anesthesia and surgery as well as following a healthy diet with lots of fruit and veggies.
 You may find food that requires heavy chewing uncomfortable, so stick to simple, softer foods.
-As with any surgery, whether it be Breast Augmentation, Tummy Tuck or Rhinoplasty, smoking is prohibited!
+As with any surgery, whether it be Breast Enlargement, Tummy Tuck or Rhinoplasty, smoking is prohibited!

 Can Medications Help Recovery From A Rhinoplasty?